2015 UCF Knights baseball team

-The 2015 UCF Knights baseball team represents the University of Central Florida during the 2015 NCAA Division I baseball season.
-The Knights play their home games at Jay Bergman Field as a member of the American Athletic Conference.
-They are led by head coach Terry Rooney, in his seventh season at UCF.
+The 2015 UCF Knights baseball team represented the University of Central Florida during the 2015 NCAA Division I baseball season.
+The Knights played their home games at Jay Bergman Field as a member of the American Athletic Conference.
+They were led by head coach Terry Rooney, in his seventh season at UCF.

 Previous season

 In 2014, the Knights finished the season 2nd in the American with a record of 36–23, 17–7 in conference play.
 They qualified for the 2014 American Athletic Conference baseball tournament and were eliminated in pool play.
 They failed to qualify for the 2014 NCAA Division I baseball tournament.